 You made it to the last important SEO step!
 You should be proud if you made it this far!

 This step is easy.
 After publishing your blog, it’s time to get seen on Google!

 Submitting URLs to Search Engines

-When you publish or update a blog post, submit the URL to Google and Bing.
+When you publish or update a blog post, submit the URL to Google.
 It’s quick and easy and it helps your post rank fast.

-Only do this 2 – 3 times per week at the most and only newer blogs will benefit from this.
-Once your blog is established and you are posting to it regularly, search engines will typically crawl your new posts on their own.
+Only do this two to three times per week at the most and only newer blogs will benefit from this.
+Once your blog is established and you are posting to it regularly, search engines will typically crawl to your new posts on their own.

-Using these exact SEO methods, I’ve ranked my e-commerce clients on the first page of Google.
+Using these exact SEO methods, I’ve ranked my e-commerce and blog clients on the first page of Google.
 And not for any keywords, but for competitive, tight niche, short keywords!

 Learning how to SEO takes time, but in the end, you’ll receive consistent, highly targeted traffic!

 Making Sales / Monetizing